 The Non-Profit Organisations Act (NPO) is primarily applicable to any non-profit entity that wishes to register with the Department of Social Development (DSD); such registration is not compulsory unless the entity wishes to apply for grants provided by the DSD or if the entity provides funding to entities or individuals outside South Africa.
-The type of legal entity making the application to the DSD is not prescribed and could be a trust, a non-profit company or a voluntary association of persons (Nonprofit Organisations Act No. 71 of 1997, 1997).
+The type of legal entity making the application to the DSD is not prescribed and could be a trust, a non-profit company or a voluntary association of persons (South Africa, 1997).